-Both of these potential approaches to multinational disposal have seen significant progress.
-The add-on option calls for a single country, or a network of counCharles McCombie & Thomas Isaacs on the global nuclear future tries with appropriate facilities working together, to provide extended fuel-cycle services to countries adhering to the Nuclear Non-Proliferation Treaty (NPT) and wishing to use nuclear power.
+The key role of the back-end in the nuclear fuel cycle Charles McCombie & Thomas Isaacs on the global nuclear future tries with appropriate facilities working together, to provide extended fuel-cycle services to countries adhering to the Nuclear Non-Proliferation Treaty (NPT) and wishing to use nuclear power.
 This option could limit the spread of those sensitive technologies allowed under the Treaty - namely, enrichment, reprocessing, and accumulation of stocks of spent fuel.
 Crucial prerequisites would be securing supply of services to all cooperating users and close international monitoring by the IAEA.